morten-krogh/algorithms/sha3-512/README.md

 `sha3-512.html` — a self-contained browser demo: type into a textarea and see the digest update live.

+`npm run server` starts a static server (port 9876) and opens the bundled demo at `/html/sha3-512.html`.

 ## test

 The test suites, run with `node --test`: